docutils/docutils/sandbox/py-rest-doc/converter/newfiles/doc_markup.rst

 Sphinx adds a lot of new directives and interpreted text roles to standard reST markup.
 This section contains the reference material for these facilities.
-Documentation for \`\`standard'' reST constructs is not included here, though they are used in the Python documentation.
+Documentation for "standard" reST constructs is not included here, though they are used in the Python documentation.

 Meta-information markup